wilco42/awesome-steamdeck/README.md

 ## Miscellaneous
 - **Hardware Tips and Tricks**
+    - [Toggling Desktop-oriented and Gamepad-oriented Controls](https://twitter.com/OnDeck/status/1594860698236227584) - Useful for swapping to a controller layout when in desktop mode
     - [Touchpad Circular Scrolling](https://www.reddit.com/r/SteamDeck/comments/10u45cp/for_those_who_dont_know_you_can_just_do_this/) - no need to flick up/down repeatedly, just scroll iPod wheel style
     - [Installing an AirTag in your Steam Deck](https://www.pcworld.com/article/620605/the-steam-deck-can-fit-an-apple-airtag-inside-with-no-modifications.html)
         - [Foxxhound29's tweak to insulate the airtag](https://www.reddit.com/r/SteamDeck/comments/yk1j5o/small_tweak_to_the_apple_airtag_on_steam_deck_no/) - Some folks recommend [kapton tape](https://www.amazon.com/s?k=kapton+tape) instead of electric tape